 That’s right: You could lose your head by way of guillotine until 1981, when France abolished capital punishment.
 The country’s last guillotine execution, however, was in 1977.

 The deets: Revolutionaries were called “sans-culottes,” literally “without culottes.”
-To distinguish themselves from the French nobility who wore the silk knee britches called culottes, sans-culottes wore long trousers called pantalons, short-skirted coats called carmagnoles, red caps to symbolize liberty, and clogs (sabots).
+To distinguish themselves from the French nobility who wore the silk knee breeches called culottes, sans-culottes wore long trousers called pantalons, short-skirted coats called carmagnoles, red caps to symbolize liberty, and clogs (sabots).

 The deets: Because they didn’t have powerful explosives, the men, women, and children that stormed the Parisian fortress tore it down brick by brick.
 The bricks were given away/sold as symbols of the breakdown of tyranny.